THE ALCHEMYCAL PAGES

 the hissing of steam escaping from the presure cooking is reduced

-to a faint hiss in the background.
-The sound of the hissing tells
+to a faint hiss in the background or at the appropriate pressure

 Another is if you bring the rice to pressure too quickly it will